RogueEdit/pyRogue/README.md

 ![Preview Image](.github/previews/autocomplete.png)

+- When encountering multiple 403's can rebuild headers from remote source *NEW*
+- Extensive logging for easy debug
+- Two login logics to provide some fallbacks

 - When logging in it will automatically create backups for you.
+  - You can restore backups easily see preview above

 - Load data from server
   - This will fetch the trainer.json containing your account save data